yashu1wwww/Youtube-auto-comments-to-shorts-using-multiple-accounts/README.md

 Please replace the email and password in lines 14th and in 69,70th line...

+# Use accounts which don't have 2-factor authentication

 You can change the comment text in line 11 to your desired comments text that you want...

 Replace the YouTube video shorts in the "urls.txt" file.